Surduc: Etymology

 The name of the commune has its origin in the morphological configuration of the area (surduc means gorge, pass or narrow valley with sudden and steep slopes).
 Other sources claim that the name of the commune is of Slavic origin, surdec meaning meander; near Surduc, Someș River makes the biggest turn in its course.
 According to a local legend, between Bălan and Solona (the oldest villages in the area) there were no settlements but only an inn, in the place called Sub grădiște (Under the hillock), owned by a short and deaf man (in Romanian surd means deaf).
 The travelers nicknamed him "surduc", hence the name.

 History

+Southeast of Surduc, on a hill known as Grădiște or Cetate, a Roman fort was discovered on a plateau overlooking the expansive Someș Plain at its confluence with the Almaș River.
+The initial earth-and-timber phase of the fort was constructed in 106 AD by a vexillation of the Legio XIII Gemina.
+A later stone phase was built by the Cohors I Cananefatium.
+The site has not undergone systematic archaeological investigation, with only limited surveys conducted in 1958 and 1997.
+The corners of the fort are aligned with the cardinal directions.
+The porta praetoria was located on the northwest side, facing the Someș River.
+Due to the current state of research, the precise location of the vicus remains unknown.

 Surduc is probably the successor of an older settlement, recorded as Sumbur in 1320.
 According to József Kádár's Monograph of Szolnok-Doboka County, Surduc was first mentioned in 1554 as Naghzwrdok ("Great Surduc"), when Anna Somi, Imre Balassa's widow, bequeathed a quarter of the estate to her husband, Boldizsár Patócsi.
 The village originally belonged to the nobles of Csákigorbó (present-day Gârbou), being part of the domain of the Almaș Fortress.
 In the Middle Ages and pre-modern times it was part of the Szolnok-Doboka County and Inner Szolnok County.
 By 1696, Surduc appears as a village under Turkish occupation.